Zaira Wasim

 Zaira Wasim (born 23 October 2000) is an Indian former actress who worked in Hindi films.
 The recipient of numerous accolades, including a Filmfare Award and a National Film Award, Wasim was honoured with the Pradhan Mantri Rashtriya Bal Puraskar (formerly National Child Award for Exceptional Achievement) in 2017.

 Wasim made her film debut portraying a young Geeta Phogat in the biographical sports film Dangal (2016), which emerged as the highest-grossing Indian film, grossing more than ₹2000 crore worldwide.
 She then starred as an aspiring singer in the musical drama Secret Superstar (2017), which became the highest-grossing Indian film with a female protagonist.
 Both were backed by Aamir Khan Productions and earned her numerous accolades, including the National Film Award for Best Supporting Actress for the former and the Filmfare Award for Best Actress (Critics) for the latter.
 Her last film appearance was in The Sky Is Pink (2019), which garnered her a nomination for the Filmfare Award for Best Supporting Actress.

 Wasim announced her retirement from the film industry in 2019.

 Early life

-Wasim was born on 23 October 2000 in the Downtown neighbourhood of Srinagar, Jammu and Kashmir, India into a Kashmiri Muslim family to parents Zahid and Zarqa Wasim.
-Her father worked as an executive manager at J&K Bank in Srinagar who died in 2024 and her mother is a teacher.
-She completed tenth grade from St. Paul's International Academy in Sonwar, Srinagar.
+Wasim was born on 23 October 2000 in the Downtown neighbourhood of Srinagar, Jammu and Kashmir, India, into a Kashmiri Muslim family to parents Zahid and Zarqa Wasim.
+Her father worked as an executive manager at J&K Bank in Srinagar and died in 2024.
+Her mother is a teacher.
+She was educated at St. Paul's International Academy in Sonwar, Srinagar.